Researchers have discovered a treatment that can “reboot” the immune system and can help multiple sclerosis patients keep the disease under control.

 Researchers discovered that a treatment for multiple sclerosis can stop the disease from advancing.
 Half the patients that took part in the experiment has have responded very well.

-46% of the patients in the experiment who got the treatment failed to record any signs that that the disease is progressing, according to the Imperial College in London.
+46% of the patients in the experiment who got the treatment failed to record any signs that that the disease is progressing, according to an article on NeuropathyReliefGuide.com.
 This treatment might help more than 100,000 people in the United Kingdom live a normal life, people who are suffering from multiple sclerosis, a disease that has no cure at the moment.

 Multiple sclerosis is caused by the fact that some cells of the immune system are not functioning properly as they attack nerve centers in the brain and spine, and the effects are devastating as it can cause movement problems, speaking, sight and balance problems.